garethfoote/gfoote/collections/_writing/Designing a file browsing component.md

 With JavaScript enabled the folders are collapsed by default, all ARIA states are updated during interactions and keyboard controls are enabled.

+[See the full Storybook testing suite here](https://nationalarchives.github.io/tdr-components/?path=/story/tdr-tree-view--default-single) and find the code in the open source [components library](https://github.com/nationalarchives/tdr-components).